erickramer/personal_site_flask/README.md

 Then visit http://localhost:5000 in your browser.

-> **Note:** The sentiment analysis module is currently disabled due to a circular import issue.
-Future updates will fix this.
+> **Note:** The sentiment analysis module is currently disabled due to circular import issues.
+The app runs without it, providing access to the main portfolio pages and demos.
+The Flask development server automatically starts and the app is available at http://127.0.0.1:5000.

 ## Project Overview